Harvard Private Capital Holdings Inc: $95.1M Revenue, $12.1M Expenses

 - Not reported

 At $95.1M in 2017 revenue, Harvard Private Capital Holdings Inc sits in the mid-range of the U.S. nonprofit distribution.
 Most organizations of this scale operate regionally or focus on a single program area.
-Program-spending efficiency is strong: 80% of total expenses flow to program activities, above the 75% benchmark most third-party charity raters use.
+Reserves are the limiting factor: Harvard Private Capital Holdings Inc carries relatively few months of operating expenses on its balance sheet, which can leave an organization exposed if a major funding source pauses.

 Revenue has declined meaningfully over the five-year filing window — a pattern that warrants attention to underlying funding sustainability.
 Harvard Private Capital Holdings Inc's 2017 revenue is materially below its earlier filings.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Current-officer compensation is not separately reported in the filing — typical for nonprofits where leadership is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
 In the Education category, Harvard Private Capital Holdings Inc sits alongside universities, K-12 systems, scholarship funds, and education-research organizations.
-Education-sector nonprofits often hold large endowments, which affects how the reserves-and-revenue ratios should be read.
+Education-sector nonprofits often hold large endowments, which affects how the reserves-and-revenue figures should be read.

 How Harvard Private Capital Holdings Inc Compares

-Harvard Private Capital Holdings Inc directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 63/100 is 11 points below the Education category average.
-The organization holds 3054.0 months of operating reserves, indicating strong financial stability.
+Harvard Private Capital Holdings Inc earns a NonprofitTruth efficiency grade of D (47/100).
+That is 17 points below the Education category average.
+The organization holds 3054.0 months of operating reserves, indicating strong financial cushion.

 Revenue History